-The Procedures have been designed to:

-- Take account of all the available data, using all the RRP and load data available for each of the regions of the NEM. - Smooth changes in Market Participants' required MCLs from one season to the corresponding season in the following year resulting from one-off changes to average RRPs and regional volatility, while responding to longer-term trend changes. - Provide for Market Participant specific factors to be taken into account where these characteristics differ from those of the region.
+- (a) The Procedures have been designed to: - (i) take account of all the available data, using all the RRP and load data available for each of the regions of the NEM;

-AEMO intends that the application of the Procedures will meet the prudential standard on average over time, with no systematic or persistent bias in the estimated MCL for any category of Market Participants.
-Given the nature of the estimation process and the information used in calculating these Procedures - both of which are backwards looking - from time to time it can be expected that the prudential standard may not be met or may be exceeded.
+- (ii) smooth changes in Market Participants' required MCLs from one season to the corresponding season in the following year resulting from one-off changes to average RRPs and regional volatility, while responding to longer-term trend changes; and - (iii) provide for Market Participant specific factors to be taken into account where these characteristics differ from those of the region. - (b) AEMO intends that the application of the Procedures will meet the prudential standard on average over time, with no systematic or persistent bias in the estimated MCL for any category of Market Participants.
+Given the nature of the estimation process and the information used in calculating these Procedures both of which are backwards-looking from time to time it can be expected that the prudential standard may not be met or may be exceeded.
 While AEMO is required to publish an annual report of the performance of these Procedures in meeting the prudential standard (Clause 3.3.8(f) of the NER), several years' experience of operating the Procedures will be required before a detailed evaluation of their performance can be undertaken.

-4.2.1 Approach to calculating the level of volatility consistent with a 2% POE
+4.2.2.
+Approach to calculating the level of volatility consistent with a 2% POE

-4.2.1.1 Regional inputs used in the volatility factor calculation

-The historical regional load, RRP and the relevant time period are used to calculate the level of total outstandings for a given region, without adjusting for generation or reallocations.

-Estimated regional load and estimated RRP are calculated on a seasonal basis, using an exponential weighted moving average process that considers all available data for the relevant season.
-This approach considers the seasonal data as a continuous series over the entire period for which data is available.

-The level of OSL and PM required to meet a 2% POE for each region is assessed against the historical regional outstandings.
-The OSL and PM requirements are determined with regard to estimated regional loads, estimated regional RRPs, estimated volatility factors (VFs) for the PM and OSL and the appropriate time periods (TOSL,TRP).

-4.2.1.2 Calculating the appropriate level of volatility

-The distribution from one day to the next in the level of outstandings (volatility) is used to establish the point on that distribution consistent with a 2% POE for a given region.
-The point on the distribution consistent with a 2% POE differs by region.

-AEMO publishes its calculation of the percentile of the volatility distribution consistent with a 2% POE for each region annually in advance.
+- (a) Regional inputs used in the volatility factor calculation - (i) The historical regional load, RRP and the relevant time period are used to calculate the level of total outstandings for a given region, without adjusting for generation or reallocations. - (ii) Estimated regional load and estimated RRP are calculated on a seasonal basis, using an exponential weighted moving average process that considers all available data for the relevant season.
+This approach considers the seasonal data as a continuous series over the entire period for which data is available. - (iii) The level of OSL and PM required to meet a 2% POE for each region is assessed against the historical regional outstandings.
+The OSL and PM requirements are determined with regard to estimated regional loads, estimated regional RRPs, estimated volatility factors (VFs) for the PM and OSL and the appropriate time periods (Tosl, TRP). - (b) Calculating the appropriate level of volatility - (i) The distribution from one day to the next in the level of outstandings (volatility) is used to establish the point on that distribution consistent with a 2% POE for a given region.
+The point on the distribution consistent with a 2% POE differs by region. - (ii) AEMO publishes its calculation of the percentile of the volatility distribution consistent with a 2% POE for each region annually in advance.

-4.2.2 Approach to calculating OSL and PM
+4.2.3.
+Approach to calculating OSL and PM

-The approach to calculating a Market Participant's OSL and PM considers:

-- Regional parameters such as estimated RRP and estimated volatility. - An estimate of a Market Participant's future load, generation and reallocations. - A Market Participant's specific characteristics, through the use of a load-weighted price ratio (LWPR) for load, generation and reallocations. - The LWPR is based on the Market Participant's expected half hourly-profile for load (adjusted for MLFs), generation (adjusted for MLFs), or reallocations as appropriate, as well as expected regional half-hourly RRPs.
+- (a) The approach to calculating a Market Participant's OSL and PM considers: - (i) regional parameters such as estimated RRP and estimated volatility; - (ii) an estimate of a Market Participant's future load, generation and reallocations; and - (iii) a Market Participant's specific characteristics, through the use of a load-weighted price ratio (LWPR) for load, generation and reallocations. - (b) The LWPR is: - (i) based on the Market Participant's expected half-hourly profile for load (adjusted for MLFs), generation (adjusted for MLFs), or reallocations as appropriate, as well as expected regional half-hourly RRPs; and

-The LWPR is expressed as an index relative to the expected half hourly RRP, where a value greater than one indicates that a Market Participant's load-weighted price is higher than that for the region.
+(ii) expressed as an index relative to the expected half-hourly RRP, where a value greater than one indicates that a Market Participant's load-weighted price is higher than that for the region.

-4.3 Parameters used in these Procedures
+4.3.
+Parameters used in these Procedures

-4.3.1 Elements common to all regions
+4.3.1.
+Elements common to all regions